Article Categories

 Why do we need a Progress Bar?

-When you are copying or moving large files or directories, it can take a considerable amount of time, and it may be challenging to determine how much time is left for operation to complete.
-This is where a progress bar can be useful.
+When you are copying or moving large files or directories, it can take a considerable amount of time, and it may be challenging to determine how much time is left for the operation to complete.
+This is where a progress bar becomes useful.

-A progress bar is a graphical representation of copy or move operation's progress.
-It shows percentage of operation that has been completed and how much time is left for operation to finish.
-This can be extremely helpful in situations where you need to monitor progress of copy or move operation.
+A progress bar is a visual representation of the copy or move operation's progress.
+It shows the percentage of the operation that has been completed and estimates how much time is left for the operation to finish.
+This can be extremely helpful when you need to monitor the progress of lengthy file operations.

-The "pv" command is a Linux utility that can be used to monitor progress of data through a pipeline.
-This command can be used in conjunction with other Linux commands, such as "cp," to provide a progress bar while copying or moving files.
+The pv (pipe viewer) command is a Linux utility that monitors the progress of data through a pipeline.
+This command can be used in conjunction with other Linux commands, such as cp, to provide a progress bar while copying files.

 Using "rsync" Command for Progress Bar